 Anyway, we'll get back to that in a second.

-I don't know if you heard about the story of the woman uh who was a victim of home title theft in Atlanta.
+I don't know if you heard about the story of the woman who was a victim of home title theft in Atlanta.

 She had no knowledge at all of any of this.

-It's her house, it's her title.
+It's her title.

 This happened.

-Our friends at home title dot com showed us how quickly this can be done, and we have criminals all around the world are targeting American homeowners for this crime, and it's getting bigger by the day.
+And we have criminals all around the world are targeting American homeowners for this crime, and it's getting bigger by the day.

-Um anyway, uh now you've got to protect your home's title.
+Anyway, now you've got to protect your home's title.

 If you don't, this can happen to you.